 If you have many of the signs of a digestive enzyme deficiency, start today by relaxing while you eat, think about your food before you start your meal, eat slower and chew well, and avoid drinking too much with your meal.

-It’s tempting to jump at a new product that is directly marketed to your most irritating health concern but please wait before you start any new supplements.
-Make sure you read your labels very carefully and ensure that no other prescription drug or supplement is going to negatively interact with the new one.
+I know you want to try out a new product that is directly marketed to your most irritating health concerns.
+But, please wait before you start any new supplements.
+Make sure you read your labels very carefully.
+Make sure that no other prescription drug or supplement is going to negatively interact with the new one.
 If you want expert advice on what supplements your body needs, contact me for a personalized assessment of your health.

 Set up your FREE transformation consultation today to find out how I can help!

-TIP: The enzymes in pineapple, papaya and kiwi aren’t as concentrated as those in supplements so, if you’re not allergic to these delicious fruits, try eating these on a regular basis if you suspect an enzyme issue.
+TIP: The enzymes in pineapple, papaya and kiwi aren’t as concentrated as those in supplements.
+If you’re not allergic to these fruits, eat these on a regular basis if you suspect an enzyme issue.

 Natural Medicines Database, Bromelain, Papain, Retrieved January 21, 2017 from https://naturalmedicines.therapeuticresearch.com